nhsengland/evalsense/docs/index.md

 pip install evalsense
 ```

-This will install the latest released version of the package from [PyPI](https://pypi.org/project/evalsense/).
+This will install the latest released version of the package from [PyPI](https://pypi.org/project/evalsense/) *without any optional dependencies*.

-Depending on your use-case, you may want to install additional optional dependencies from the following groups:
+Depending on your use-case, you may want to install *additional dependencies* from the following groups:

+- `webui`: For using the interactive web UI.
-- `interactive`: For running experiments interactively in Jupyter notebooks (only needed if you don't already have the necessary libraries installed).
+- `jupyter`: For running experiments in Jupyter notebooks (only needed if you don't already have the necessary libraries installed).
 - `transformers`: For using models and metrics requiring the [Hugging Face Transformers](https://huggingface.co/docs/transformers/index) library.
 - `vllm`: For using models and metrics requiring [vLLM](https://docs.vllm.ai/en/stable/).
+- `interactive`: For using EvalSense with interactive UI features (currently includes `webui` and `jupyter`).
 - `local`: For installing all local model dependencies (currently includes `transformers` and `vllm`).
 - `all`: For installing all optional dependencies.